Ideals in enveloping algebras of affine Kac-Moody algebras: Introduction

+Proposition~\ref{iprop4} allows us to conclude that if $e$ is an element of the nilradical of the positive Borel of $\mf g$, then any nontrivial Poisson ideal of $U_\lambda(L)$ contains a nonzero element $E \in \kk[ \dots, e t^{-1}, e, et, \dots]$.
+By considering the adjoint action of the Cartan subalgebra of $\mf g$ on $E$, we are able to reduce the length of $E$ and thus, by induction prove Theorem~\ref{ithm:U}(1).
+Similar techniques give Theorem~\ref{ithm:U}(2) and parts $(1)$, $(2)$ of Theorem~\ref{ithm:S}.

 To conclude the introduction, we briefly describe the structure of the paper.
-Section~\ref{BASICS} establishes notation and basic facts about affine Lie algebras and loop algebras.
+Section~\ref{BASICS} establishes notation and basic facts about affine Lie algebras and loop algebras, as well as the basics of growth and GK-dimension.
 Key results on Poisson ideals of symmetric algebras of positive current algebras are proved in Section~\ref{TWIST}.
-In Section~\ref{USEFUL} we prove preparatory results needed to extend our methods from $U(t\mf g[t])$ to $U_\lambda(L)$ before proving Theorems~\ref{ithm:U} and \ref{ithm:S} in Section~\ref{PROOFS}.
-Finally in Section~\ref{APPLICATIONS} we prove Theorem~\ref{ithm:annihilator} and give several other applications of Theorem~\ref{ithm:U}, including Proposition~\ref{iprop4}.
+In Section~\ref{USEFUL} we prove preparatory results needed to extend our methods from $U(t\mf g[t])$ to $U_\lambda(L)$ before proving Theorems~\ref{ithm:U}(0) and \ref{ithm:S}(0) in Section~\ref{PROOFS}.
+In Section~\ref{SIMPLE} we prove the remaining parts of Theorems~\ref{ithm:U} and \ref{ithm:S}.
+Finally, in Section~\ref{APPLICATIONS} we give several other applications of Theorem~\ref{ithm:U}, including Proposition~\ref{iprop4}.

 { \bf Acknowledgements: }

 The first author is supported, and the second author is partially supported, by the EPSRC grant EP/T018844/1.
 We thank the EPSRC for their support.

 We are grateful to Lucas Calixto, Vyjayanthi Chari, Travis Scrimshaw, and Sankaran Viswanath for helpful discussions and ideas.